Raja Bhaskara Sethupathi of Ramnad, the Guardian of Rama Setu, Tamil Nadu and Swami Vivekananda

 Swami Vivekananda and Raja Bhaskara Sethupathy

-Raja Sethupathy ans Swami Vivekananda, Facebook.co
+Raja Sethupathi and Swami Vivekananda, Facebook.co

 In 1892 Swami Vivekananda visited Madurai and stayed with Raja Bhaskara Sethupathy as his guest.
 On January 23 1897, he was instrumental in arranging for a rousing reception to the Swamiji upon his successful speech at the world conference.
-Not to be content with this, he built a monument in the place where he landed and had the words inscribed ''Satmameva jayathe'' on it in the same year.
+Not to be content with this, he had a monument built in the place where he landed with inscriptions ''Satmameva jayathe''.
+Swami Vivekananda, on his part, conferred the title Rajarishihad (Ascetic king) on Bhaskara Sethupathy for his services to the Hindu religion and for his selfless public services.

 Bhaskara Sethupathy evinced keen interest in Tamil literary works and held the 4th Tamil Sangam during the later period.
-The unexpected demise of Swami Vivekananda, his mentor, made him grief-stricken and this forced him to lead a life of an ascetic in a Mutt on the banks of the river Tamiraparani in Kallidaikurichi
+The unexpected demise of Swami Vivekananda, his mentor, made him grief-stricken and this forced him to lead a life of an ascetic in a Mutt on the banks of the river Thamirabarani in Kallidaikurichi

 vivekanandaallquotes.blogspot.com